Adelaide United were aggrieved not to be awarded a stoppage-time penalty as they had to settle for a 1-1 draw at home to Newcastle Jets on Friday.

 Referee Shaun Evans awarded the Jets a free-kick rather than point to the spot, and a furious Michael Jakobsen and Georgievski were booked for going head to head in the aftermath.

-Adelaide coach Marco Kurz was irate and received a yellow card for his protests on the sidelines, with the German questioning whether Evans or the VAR was controlling the match at the time of the incident.
+Adelaide coach Marco Kurz was irate and received a yellow card for his protests on the sidelines, as both teams' wait for a first A-League win of the season continues.

 Craig Goodwin hit the crossbar with the best attempt of the first half but Newcastle took the lead in the 52nd minute when Ronald Vargas steered Jason Hoffman's cross into the back of the net.